samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

     5. Customize settings specifications
             - CPU - 2
-            - RAM - 8gb ( Tick reserve all guest memory )
+            - RAM - 8gb ( select checkbox "Reserve all guest memory (All locked)" )
             - Hard disk - Create 3 hard discs , one with 8 gb and other two with 16 gb with all 3 thin provisioned.
             - Click on add another device and select SCSI Controller , select LSI Logic Parallel from dropdown.
             - Expand CD/DVD Media , Select Database ISO file and select TrueNas ISO which was uploaded in first step